fchainio/fireflydoc/src/en/jsapi/README.md

 ## JS Bridge protocol

-The native ablility that wallet offered to DAPP
+The native ablility that runtime offered to DAPP

 - cancel back recovery two apis

-## import via npm
-- Via NPM or yarn, import[fireflywallet-api](https://github.com/fchainio/fireflywallet-api)

 ### All API function description